Print this page (attorney exhibit format)

 Intake review establishes the written starting point for the matter: what was requested, when it was requested, by whom, and under what timing, authority, or transfer constraints.

-That reduces ambiguity for counsel, claims contacts, and technical participants and gives later handling and close-out records a stable written reference point.
+That reduces ambiguity for counsel, claims contacts, and technical participants and gives later handling and preservation records a stable written reference point.